isovalent/ebpf-docs/docs/linux/concepts/verifier.md

 Before this feature every BPF-to-BPF function had to be `static`.
 Static functions are verified from the perspective of the caller.
 Every time a program invokes a function, verification continues in that function with the state of the arguments to prove invocation from every call site is safe.
 This means that the verifier might need to verify certain functions multiple times which is slow and drives up complexity.

-This feature allows you to use global function (functions without the `static` keyword).
+This feature allows you to use global functions (functions without the `static` keyword).
 These have slightly different constraints.
 The verifier will assume no information about the arguments and will verify the function in isolation.
 This means that the verifier only needs to verify the function once, no matter how many times it is called.
 This is much faster and reduces complexity.

 Additionally, global functions can be replaced by [freplace](../program-type/BPF_PROG_TYPE_EXT.md) programs because there are assumptions about these functions outside of their signature.